-Aligning your target audience with the marketing activities
+Align your target audience and marketing activities

 It’s easy to get overwhelmed with all the different opportunities and options in content marketing for your startup.

-Having a content strategy helps you stop running around like a headless chicken getting distracted by the latest buzzwords and wasting time on all the shiny but worthless activities.
+Having a blog content strategy helps you stop running around like a headless chicken getting distracted by the latest buzzwords and wasting time on all the shiny but worthless activities.

-It makes you focused on the goals you want to achieve and the way you’re going about achieving them.
-It’s all about making choices and strategic decisions.
+Content strategy is all about making choices and strategic decisions.
 It’s all about saying no to things that do not matter.

 - Who’s your target audience?
 Who do you and who don’t you go after with your marketing?